longday1102/RS-AutoEncoder/README.md

   | :----:|:------:|
   | 69.8725| 77.4966|
 ## Give Recommendations
-The model will restore the missing values in the utility matrix, then select k (optional) positions containing the largest values (the larger value, the more user will like that movie) corresponding to k-movies's id that the user will probably like very much.
+The model will restore the missing values in the utility matrix, then select k (optional) positions containing the largest values (the larger value, the more user will like that movie) corresponding to k-movies' id that the user will probably like very much.
 Below are some recommended results:
 ```
 ==> ID USER:  8